knaidoo29/mistree/docs/source/levy_flight.rst

 Periodic boundary
 -----------------

-All random walk distributions created by LyTree have periodic boundary conditions by default.
+All random walk distributions created by MiSTree have periodic boundary conditions by default.
 This means that the box is repeated infinitely in all dimensions.
 This is a common procedure used in N-Body simulations.
 When a particle steps out of the boundary it actually re-enters the box from the other side.
 The size of the box can